MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

     cordova plugin ls
 ```

-    If `cordova-plugin-whitelist` is in the list, then you are good to go.
+    If `cordova-plugin-whitelist` is in the list, then you're good to go.
 Otherwise, simply run the following command to add it:
 ```shell
     cordova plugin add cordova-plugin-whitelist
 ```

-You are now ready to use the plugin in the application code.
+You're now ready to use the plugin in the application code.
 See the sample applications for examples and the API documentation for more details.

 ## Plugin Usage
 With the CodePush plugin installed and configured, the only thing left is to add the necessary code to your app to control the following policies: